material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 5: Executors execute Plans

-The Runtime is now expected to forward update events to the Executor instances.
+The Runtime is now expected to send relevant events to the Executor.

-Some Executors are not interested in update events.
-Do not inform these Executors of update events.
-If no Executor requires update events, then the Runtime should not listen to update events.
+Some Executors require an `update` event.
+This event is called many times per second.
+The Executor can apply the perceived change in time to some internal progress

 #### Runtime activity state